5outh/abstract-nonsense/posts/2016-06-01-categories.md

 ## Overview

-This is the first post in a series that I hope to expand over time regarding notions in Category theory and how they manifest in the Haskell programming language.
+This is the first post in a series that I hope to expand over time regarding notions in category theory and how they manifest in the haskell programming language.

-Category theory is extremely general; It's language is useful in recognizing structure and unifying mathematical concepts that don't seem related at first glance.
+Category theory is extremely general; it's language is useful in recognizing structure and unifying mathematical concepts that don't seem related at first glance.
 It's a wonderful tool for gaining intuition about wildly different things in one fell swoop, which makes